Pays d'Aix Université Club

 Pays d'Aix Université Club Handball is a handball club from Aix-en-Provence, France.
 Currently, Pays d'Aix Université Club Handball competes in the French First League of Handball.

+History

+Founded in 1955, the club has played in the French First League of Handball since 2012-13.
+Just after promotion the signed the French handball star brothers Luka and Nikola Karabatić following a match-fixing scandal involving the players.

+In 2017 they moved into the recently built Arena du Pays d'Aix.